DilshanHarshajith/TelegramTools/README.md

 -   **User Mapper**: Bulk resolve usernames to user IDs and detailed entity information.
 -   **Infrastructure Hunter**: Analyze and detect shared infrastructure (domains, users, bots) across multiple channels to find overlaps.
 -   **Modular Design**: Easy to extend with new task modules.
+-   **Web Interface**: A modern, responsive web UI for managing and running tasks.

 ## Installation